rpdelaney/l4d2-tourney-rules/rules.md

 #####5.1 Rounds and scheduling
 Pairings and brackets for each round will be posted weekly on Monday.

-Players are strongly encouraged to use the free online scheduling tool at [doodle.com](http://doodle.com): it is free, functional, does not require registration, and supports time zones.
+Players are strongly encouraged to use the free on-line scheduling tool at [doodle.com](http://doodle.com): it is free, functional, does not require registration, and supports time zones.